Why is Enlightenment so desirable?

 What kind of suffering?

 The suffering based on the imagination of and identification with a vulnerable “I”.
-For example: anxiety, guilt, hurry, feelings of oppression, feelings of inadequacy, stubbornness, greed, fear of the future.
+For example: anxiety, guilt, hurry, feelings of oppression, feelings of inadequacy, stubbornness, greed, fear of the future, fear of loss or lack, fear of death.
 It is the suffering associated with the seven chief features of false personality.

 What about anger?